chrisworman/house-watcher/README.md

 # house-watcher

-Monorep for the House Watcher app.
+Monorepo for the House Watcher app.